colin-walker/wordpress-likes-and-replies/README.md

 Now works correctly when posts are made using the REST API (e.g. from Workflow)

-Version 0.9.0
+Version 1.0

-(This can be considered a release candidate)
+(This can be considered a release)